phlib/console-process/README.md

 ## Daemon Command
 ### Basic Usage

-Apart from extending a different class, the Daemon Command looks and works in the same way as the Background Command.
+Apart from extending a different class, the Daemon Command looks and works in a similar way to the Background Command.

 ```php